lingz/meteor-reactive-class/README.md

 Listed here are all the static and instance methods provided through ReactiveClass.

-_Beware of Namespace conflicts_.
+**Beware of Namespace conflicts**.
 Your Mongo object cannot have the same name as one of the instance methods, or you will overwrite it.
 If you have a namespace conflict on your object field that cannot be changed, open an issue.
-If this is a common problem, it might add a prefix option, to change the names of some methods.
+If this is a common problem, I might add a prefix option, to change the names of some methods.
 However, as it stands, the current terseness is nice.

-#### Static Methods
+### Static Methods
 Static methods are called as such:
 ```javascript
 Post = new ReactiveClass(PostCollection);